ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 - A transit gateway when you have multiple VPCs in the same Region
 - A virtual private gateway

+The diagram illustrates how the Direct Connect gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use.

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)

 Attach a transit gateway to a Direct Connect gateway using a transit virtual interface.
 This configuration offers the following benefits.
 You can: